 "Day of Recovery", when Wolverine is strapped to a table and interrogated by the military, while the other mutants are in cells with plastic walls.
 Wolverine uses hand signals to tell Spyke to launch a spike through one of the wall's air holes, striking one of the arm restraints and allowing him to cut himself free and take on the military.

 What he does and says later after all the captive mutants are free is made all the more awesome:

-Which in turn makes X-23 around ten times more awesome.
+By extension, his Opposite Gender Clone X-23.
 She escapes Hydra, breaks into S.H.I.E.L.D., then turns up at the Institute and with the exception of Logan defeats all the X-Men.
 Every.
 Single.
 One.
-Cannonball mentions during her attack that not even Logan could take them all out.
-She then kicks Logan's ass and sends him running for his life until he is finally able to reason with her.
+Berzeker mentions during her attack that not even Logan could take them all out.

 The President in "Day of Recovery".
 Everyone's out mutant hunting and on a witch hunt.
 What's the president saying?
 This is a time for fact checking, not accusations.
 Sure, he's got a whole security squad in front, but that's probably the Secret Service being paranoid.
 He's still arguing against the course of action that most of America is going at.
 In X-Men Evolution, at least, the White House has a good man.

 Likewise, Nick Fury helping the X-Men... and having a full squad of troopers on hand with guns trained on the Brotherhood.
 If Nick Fury wants you captured, you're captured.